ArtGeralt/C-SCAN/README.md

 # Chemical Space and Cluster-Specific Analysis of Small ChEMBL Datasets

 > **Hello!
 This is my first GitHub project!** As a student diving into cheminformatics and computational chemistry, I've put together this tool to apply what I'm learning about molecular descriptors, clustering algorithms, and chemical space analysis.
-It's been an exciting journey combining chemistry knowledge with programming skills!

 A comprehensive tool for analyzing chemical space and building cluster-specific models from small bioactivity datasets retrieved from ChEMBL.
 This project represents my exploration into the fascinating world of computational drug discovery, combining concepts from medicinal chemistry, machine learning, and data visualization.